Sergio Ramos: Disciplinary record

-Ramos holds multiple disciplinary records, for Real Madrid, the Champions League, La Liga, El Clásico, and the Spain national team.
+Ramos holds multiple disciplinary records, for Real Madrid, the Champions League, La Liga, El Clásico and the Spain national team.

 Ramos holds the record for the most carded player in La Liga, with 191 cards.
 His 171 yellow cards surpass that of Alberto Lopo, the former record holder for La Liga yellow cards.
 The remaining 20 are red cards, making Ramos the most red-carded player in La Liga as well.
-His La Liga cards are higher than that of any other player in the top 5 European leagues.
+His La Liga cards are higher than that of any other player in the top five European leagues.

-In the Champions League, Ramos has amassed 40 yellow cards and 4 red cards (3 of which were straight red cards), making him both the most carded player and joint most red carded player in Champions League history.
+In the Champions League, Ramos has amassed 40 yellow cards and four red cards (three of which were straight red cards), making him both the most carded player and joint most red carded player in Champions League history.

 Finally, Ramos also holds the record for being the most carded player in the history of the Spain national team, with 24 yellow cards.

 Personal life

-Ramos entered a relationship with journalist/presenter Pilar Rubio in September 2012 and they were seen together at that year's Ballon d'Or ceremony.
+Ramos began a relationship with journalist/presenter Pilar Rubio in September 2012 and they were seen together at that year's Ballon d'Or ceremony.
 They have four sons together: Sergio, Marco, Alejandro, and Máximo Adriano.
 On 16 July 2018, Ramos and Rubio got engaged.
 On 15 June 2019, they got married in Seville.

 Ramos has a close relationship with his family, especially his siblings and parents.
-Rene, his brother, is currently his football agent, and is married with singer Lorena Gómez.
+Rene, his brother, is currently his football agent, and is married to singer Lorena Gómez.
 Ramos is a fan of bullfighting and he is friends with bullfighter Alejandro Talavante.
 Ramos also owns a stud farm in his native town of Andalusia that is dedicated to breeding the Andalusian horse.
 His horse, 'Yucatán SR4' became a World Champion in 2018.
 In addition, he and his wife Rubio are art collectors.

 In June 2014, Ramos was appointed as an ambassador for UNICEF Spain.

 Ramos is the second cousin of former footballer José Mari.
+Ramos is Catholic, and was baptised at the Parish Church of Nuestra Senora de La Moraleja in Madrid.

 Body art

-Ramos has more than 42 tattoos, including Jesus, Mary, the Star of David, a lion, a wolf, a dreamcatcher, the map of Spain, the Native American chief, the hamsa, the FIFA World Cup and Champions League trophies, and his family members.
+Ramos has lots of tattoos, including Jesus, Mary, the Star of David, a lion, a wolf, a dreamcatcher, the map of Spain, a Native American chief, the hamsa, the FIFA World Cup and Champions League trophies and his family members.